 - the IMG applies to the Board for ‘Limited registration for postgraduate training or supervised practice’.
 NOTE: If you also meet the eligibility criteria of the competent authority pathway, you apply for provisional registration and not limited registration.

 IMGs with limited or provisional registration must work under supervision.
-Further information about supervision is available in the Board’s Guidelines - Supervised practice for international medical graduates.
+Further information about supervision is available on the Supervision page.

 For more information about this pathway see: